History of the Landmark

 Status of Sale

-The sale has not been finalized; the developers have until the end of 2020 to get their project approved and close on the sale.
+As far as we know, the sale has not been finalized; the developers were waiting to get their project approved by the Landmarks Preservation Commission to close on the sale.
+Now that it has been approved, we do not know what the status is.
 The sale price is reported to be around $20 million.
 The memorandum of contract can be downloaded here.

 At current rental market rates, the project would be estimated to net approximately $450,000 / month, i.e. $5.4 million annually.